 All Vaccines Have Side Effects

 People may feel that immunizations are a crucial component to overall health and wellness, or perhaps they are on the fence about whether to immunize or not.
-Still other parents know for certain that vaccines simply aren’t for them.
+Still, other parents know for certain that some vaccines simply aren’t for them.
 Regardless of where you land in the vaccine debate, the fact of the matter is that like any medicine, vaccines can have side effects.
 No matter how rare, these side effects can be serious and even deadly.
-Many studies show that the benefit of getting the vaccine outweighs the risk, what happens after the fact when a family is left to deal with the aftermath of vaccine side effects?
+Many studies, however, show that the benefit of getting the vaccine outweighs the risk.

 Your Doctor Has a Responsibility

-Your doctor has a responsibility to you to recommend only the vaccines that are generally safe for you — or your child — to receive.
-If, for example, your child has a known allergy to one of the components of a vaccine, your child’s doctor should omit that vaccine from your child’s immunization schedule.
+Your doctor has a responsibility to you to recommend only the vaccines that are generally safe for you, or your child, to receive.
+If your child has a known allergy to one of the components of a vaccine, your child’s doctor should omit that vaccine from your child’s immunization schedule.
 If you receive a vaccine and have an adverse reaction to it and report the reaction to your doctor, your doctor should not administer the remaining boosters for that particular vaccine.

-Doctors often get accustomed to giving all rounds of all recommended vaccines to their patients and may not take the time to look over past medical history or even their own office records before retrieving and administering a vaccine or instructing a nurse to do so.
-When this occurs, and an adverse reaction is the result, you may be able to hold the doctor responsible for damages.
+Doctors often get accustomed to giving all rounds of all recommended vaccines to their patients.
+Some may overlook a patient’s medical history or office records on file before administering a vaccine or instructing a nurse to do so.
+When this occurs, and an adverse reaction is a result, and you may be able to hold the doctor responsible for damages.